-If you are involved in a civil dispute (whether or not a proceeding has already been issued) Chris and his team of civil litigation specialists can help by fusing their understanding of the relevant legal aspects with sensible advice to suit your particular needs.
+If you are involved in a civil dispute (whether or not a proceeding has already been issued) Chris can help by fusing his understanding of the relevant legal aspects with sensible advice to suit your particular needs.

-Chris and his team have extensive experience in cases relating to the interpretation and application of commercial documents, trade-competition issues, shipping, transport, insurance, banking, finance, intellectual property and certain claims in accordance with the Commerce Act, Securities Act and/or Companies Act.
+Chris has extensive experience in cases relating to the interpretation and application of commercial documents, trade-competition issues, shipping, transport, insurance, banking, finance, intellectual property and certain claims in accordance with the Commerce Act, Securities Act and/or Companies Act.
 Chris also has extensive experience in acting both for and against financial advisors and firms and individuals offering financial products and services, including dealing with actions by the Financial Markets Authority and the Serious Fraud Office.

 Construction litigation can entail claims based in tort, often in negligence, or claims relating to the terms of the construction contract between the parties.
+The effect of variations and retention payments are of particular interest to us.
 The Construction Contracts Act 2002 applies to all such contracts entered into after 1 April 2003, whether or not governed by New Zealand law, and whether written, oral, or partly written and partly oral.
 Among other objectives, the Act provides mechanisms for timely payments between parties to construction contracts and remedies for the recovery of payments under construction contracts.

 When a construction project significantly fails to go as planned, any delay to a resolution of the inevitable dispute that follows simply compounds the problem.
 Chris approaches construction litigation with the aim of resolving disputes as quickly and efficiently as possible so that the construction project is not compromised.

 Chris is regularly consulted with as to the formulation of the most efficient recovery strategy to adopt when recovering debts in New Zealand.
 Chris also has experience in recovering overseas debts, particularly in the various States and Territories of Australia.
-Chris and his team focus on promoting negotiation and settlement between the parties, and are dedicated to providing clients with legal and practical advice on how to achieve maximum recovery with minimal delay and expense.
+Chris focusses on promoting negotiation and settlement between the parties, and is dedicated to providing clients with legal and practical advice on how to achieve maximum recovery with minimal delay and expense.

 Reducing and eliminating the risk of liability in employment disputes involves a consultative approach, an adherence to compliance and good communication from the outset of all employment relationships.
 There are a number of express and implied obligations imposed on all parties to employment relationships and managing this area of law requires not only extensive knowledge, but also real world experience.

-Not only does Chris assist with employment disputes, he can also assist with non-contentious employment issues such as drafting collective and individual employment agreements and company policies, ensuring compliance with such policies including health and safety and human rights law, assisting clients with investigative and disciplinary processes, and restructuring/redundancy processes.
-Chris and his team have experience acting for both large and small employers, as well as employees from all walks of life, and aim to provide not only legal but also practical advice in a prompt and efficient manner.
+Not only does Chris provide advice for employment disputes and problems involving grievances, performance management, bullying and harassment, he can also assist with non-contentious employment issues such as drafting collective and individual employment agreements and company policies, ensuring compliance with such policies including health and safety and human rights law, assisting clients with investigative and disciplinary action/processes, and restructuring/redundancy processes.
+Chris has experience acting for both large and small employers, as well as employees from all walks of life, and aims to provide not only employment advice but also practical advice in a prompt and efficient manner.

-Chris and his team have a wealth of experience in all of these areas of the law and have acted in all manner of insurance disputes.
+Chris has a wealth of experience in all of these areas of the law and has acted in all manner of insurance disputes.
 These include defending claims made by the insurer (essentially on behalf of the insured), acting for the insurer when a claim is made against it pursuant to cover being declined, and of course acting for the insured in the same circumstances.

-Chris and his team have the capacity, experience and expertise to deal with any insurance dispute, from negotiations to litigation.
+Chris has the capacity, experience and expertise to deal with any insurance dispute, from negotiations to litigation.

 The main issue with earthquake claims is quantum.
 Insurers generally accept that the insured is entitled to cover and it is simply a matter of determining the level of the payment.
-With the help of your building consultant or insurance assessor, Chris and his team can determine the issues quickly and advise on the amount you should be claiming.
-We are then able to assist you in resolving your claim in a timely and economic manner.
-Likewise, when acting for insurers, particularly where cover is not genuinely disputed, Chris and the team are quickly able to determine what aspects of the quantum are claimable under the policy, and advise insurers on a prompt resolution to the claim.
+With the help of your building consultant or insurance assessor, Chris can determine the issues quickly and advise on the amount you should be claiming.
+Chris is then able to assist you in resolving your claim in a timely and economic manner.
+Likewise, when acting for insurers, particularly where cover is not genuinely disputed, Chris is quickly able to determine what aspects of the quantum are claimable under the policy, and advise insurers on a prompt resolution to the claim.